 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Education is the dominant industry in this market.
+Education is the dominant industry in this region.
 Commute by bike is the most popular way to get to work amongst Magnolia Center folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.